 4. Dine in One of a Kind Buildings

 - The Gryphon Tea Room was originally an apothecary shop before serving as a student book store for the Savannah College of Art and Design.
 Now, diners can enjoy afternoon tea surrounded by the original books, all available for reading by customers.
 We highly recommend the soup of the day, a pot of vanilla tea, and catching up on Mr. Popper’s Penguins.

-- Our first stop when we arrived in Savannah was for lunch at the Savannah Spirits Chophouse and Speakeasy.
+- Our first stop when we arrived in Savannah was lunch at the Savannah Spirits Chophouse and Speakeasy.
 The lunch menu is relatively small but we both enjoyed our dishes of Sun Dried Tomato Hummus with crostini and a Fried Flounder Sandwich.

 - We were lucky to get a table at the popular Flying Monk Noodle Bar with dishes from Singapore, Laos, Thailand, Malaysia, and Korea.
 Despite the crowded restaurant, our food arrived quickly and the service was great.
-We highly recommend the Edamame Dumplings and Angkor Wat.
+We recommend the Edamame Dumplings and Angkor Wat.

 - The Pirate’s House was one of our favorite meals in Savannah.
 Operating originally as an inn and tavern in 1753, the location became an extremely popular gathering place for sailors and pirates.
-We highly recommend the generous portion of Award Winning Pecan Fried Chicken and ordering a $14.95 Skull Crusher served in a souvenir mug.
+We recommend the generous portion of Award Winning Pecan Fried Chicken and ordering a $14.95 Skull Crusher served in a souvenir mug.
 Upstairs is a gift shop selling all things pirate themed.

 Restaurants we didn’t have time to experience, but were on our list: